 It’s Important To Know The Difference.

-A Comparison of the Total Hours of Training
+Comparison of Total Medical Training Hours

-Accredited Naturopathic Medical Universities
+Accredited Naturopathic Medical Schools

-Accredited Conventional Medical Universities
+vs. Accredited Conventional Medical Schools

 You can learn more about this on the American Association of Naturopathic Physicians Website.